International Student Policy

 The following must be completed before a student can be issued with a CoE:

-Upon successful completion of these steps, the ISO (or Program Administrator) issues the CoE for the student.
+Upon successful completion of these steps, the ISO issues the CoE for the student.
 No CoE may be issued without this authorisation.

-Once authorised, the ISO (or Program Administrator) will add a new CoE on PRISMS, confirming that all the following personal details have been entered correctly.
+Once authorised, the ISO will add a new CoE on PRISMS, confirming that all the following personal details have been entered correctly.

-The ISO (or Program Administrator) will create the CoE and forward a copy of all relevant CoE/s to the student.
+The ISO will create the CoE and forward a copy of all relevant CoE/s to the student.

 Implementing an 'extension' of a CoE

 Where the student, or AC, has identified that the student will not be able to complete the course of study by the Proposed Course End Date indicated on the CoE, an extension may be granted.
-In general, such an extension is only possible where there are compassionate or compelling circumstances, or where the college has implemented an intervention strategy.
-The Program Director will usually present the situation and recommendation to the Student Affairs Committee (SAC) for guidance.
+In general, such an extension is only possible where there are compassionate or compelling circumstances, or where AC has implemented an intervention strategy.
+The Program Director (or equivalent) will usually present the situation and recommendation to the Student Affairs Committee (SAC) for guidance.

-If approved, the Program Director will notify the Registrar's office of the reasons for an extension.
-The Registrar's office will follow the instructions in the PRISMS Provider User Guide for student requests an 'extension' of their CoE.
-Upon the issue of a new CoE from PRISMS, the Registrar's office will keep a copy in the student’s folder and notify the student of the extension plus advise the student to contact Immigration to seek advise on any potential impacts on their visa.
+If approved, the Program Director (or equivalent) will notify the Student Experience Department of the reasons for an extension.
+The ISO will follow the instructions in the PRISMS Provider User Guide for student requests an 'extension' of their CoE.
+Upon the issue of a new CoE from PRISMS, the ISO will keep a copy in the student’s folder and notify the student of the extension plus advise the student to contact Immigration to seek advise on any potential impacts on their visa.

 Non-commencement of Study